leprekon91/fault-guard/docs/rateLimiter.md

 - `rate.queued` — when a job is queued, payload: `{ queueLength }`.
 - `rate.refill` — when reservoir refills, payload: `{ reservoir }`.
 - `rate.reservoir_exhausted` — when reservoir is depleted.
+- `rate.dequeue` — when a queued job starts running, payload: `{ queueLength }`.

+Event semantics:

+- `rate.queued` is emitted when a job is enqueued (queue length after enqueue). `rate.dequeue` is emitted when a queued job begins running.
+- `rate.acquire` and `rate.release` indicate active slot usage; `rate.refill` shows reservoir after a refill (respecting `reservoirMax` if provided).

 Usage example: